 The default measurement parameters for the profile connection space (PCS), and all other colour spaces defined in this specification, are based on the ISO 13655 standard, "Graphic technology - Spectral measurement and colorimetric computation for graphic arts images."
 Essentially this defines that reflectance measurements shall be made using a $0^{\circ}/45^{\circ}$ or $45^{\circ}/0^{\circ}$ measurement geometry and that tristimulus values shall be calculated for a standard illuminant of D50 using the 1931 CIE standard colorimetric observer.
-The only deviation from that specification is that all tristimulus values are divided by 100 so that Y = 1 for the perfect diffuser (and for the media-white following calculation of media-relative values).
+The only deviation from that specification is that all tristimulus values are divided by 100 so that Y = 1 for the perfect diffuser (and for the media-white following calculation of media relative values).
 However, it should be noted that ISO 13655 currently recommends a black backing for making the measurements for reflecting media many users prefer to use a white backing for this purpose.
 ISO 13655 is under revision and the backing recommendation in it may well change.

 One of the first steps in profile building involves determining the colorimetry of a set of colours from some imaging test object or reproduction medium.
-The colorimetric values must be corrected for flare, if the measurement conditions are such that they produce a level of flare different from that normally associated with high quality reflection measurements.
-Furthermore, if the illumination on the test object or reproduction medium differs from the reference illuminant (D50), it will be necessary to apply a chromatic adaptation transform to the measured values.
+If the illumination on the test object or reproduction medium differs from the reference illuminant (D50), it will be necessary to apply a chromatic adaptation transform to the measured values.
 For the media-relative colorimetric intent, scaling to the media white point is then performed to produce values appropriate for the profile connection space.
 For the perceptual intent, other factors such as the viewing conditions, differences in gamut between the actual and reference media, and user preferences must also be considered by the profile builder.

 However, the possibility of allowing a variable illuminant in the PCS is under active consideration by the International Color Consortium.
 For this reason, a PCS illuminant field is provided in the profile header.
+However, for the purposes of this International Standard this must be set to the CIE Illuminant D50 [X=0,9642,

-However, for the purposes of this International Standard this must be set to the CIE Illuminant D50 [X=0,9642, Y=1,0000, Z=0,8249] as defined in 7.2.16.
+Y=1,0000, Z=0,8249] as defined in 7.2.16.
 (Note that the PCS illuminant field should not be confused with the viewing conditions tag defined in viewingCondDescTag and viewingConditionsTag - see 9.2.36 and 9.2.37.)